tembo-io/website/docusaurus/docs/tembo-cloud/application-services/custom.md

 - `env`: An array of environment variables that are passed to the application service.
 These are key-value pairs that are used to configure the application service.
 The Postgres connection string for your Tembo Postgres instance can be passed into an environment variable by using `valueFromPlatform: ReadWriteConnection`.
 - `resources`: The resource limits and requests for the application service.
 This is used to configure the amount of CPU and memory that the application service can use.
 - `storage`: The storage configuration for the application service, including volumes and volume mounts.
 See also the [StorageConfig](https://docs.rs/controller/latest/controller/app_service/types/struct.StorageConfig.html) spec.

+## Apply the spec to your Tembo Instance

 Below is an example deploying a python FastAPI webserver container alongside your Tembo Postgres instance.
 This can be applied in a PATCH request to an existing Tembo instance or used as part of any of the instance methods, to the [Tembo Platform API](https://api.tembo.io/redoc).
 The container image is public, and the application was designed to run on port 3000 in the container.
 The application is exposed publicly at `https://$YourTemboHostName/embeddings`, and those requests are mapped to the path `/v1/embeddings` and port `3000` on the container.
 Two environment variables are configured, along with cpu and memory requests and limits.
 An ephemeral storage volume is mounted at the `/models` path in the container.